GaloisInc/crucible/doc/tutorial/tutorial.md

 ====================

-In addition to the `abc`, `cvc4`, and `yices` proof tactics used above, SAWScript can also invoke arbitrary external SAT solvers that that read CNF files and produce results according to the SAT competition
+In addition to the `abc`, `cvc4`, and `yices` proof tactics used above, SAWScript can also invoke arbitrary external SAT solvers that read CNF files and produce results according to the SAT competition
 [input and output conventions](http://www.satcompetition.org/2009/format-solvers2009.html),